 We hope this report will trigger debate and discussion that will lead to a new way of thinking about patient safety, and shape the safety improvement work of the future.

-This framework provides a starting point for discussions about what ‘safety’ means and how it can be actively managed.
-A diagram of the framework is available.
+The framework provides a starting point for discussions about what ‘safety’ means and how it can be actively managed.
+A diagram of the framework is available to download.
 There is also a diagram of the framework including suggestions of measures that might be used for each dimension.